Unpopular Japan PM Kishida to step down

-The ruling Liberal Democratic Party, which has governed almost uninterrupted since 1945, is due to hold a leadership contest next month, with the winner to become prime minister.
+The ruling Liberal Democratic Party (LDP), which has governed almost uninterrupted since 1945, is due to hold a leadership contest next month, with the winner to become prime minister.

 “In this (party) presidential election, it is necessary to show the people that the LDP is changing and the party is a new LDP,” Kishida told reporters in Tokyo.